 I want you to have the best trip to Berlin, and hopefully this list of foods to try in Germany and Berlin is helpful.
 But there are lots more tips on the site!

-Visiting Germany?
+Visiting Berlin?
 Don’t forget travel insurance!

-It’s always a good idea to travel to Germany with a valid travel insurance policy.
+It’s always a good idea to travel with a valid travel insurance policy.
 Travel here is reasonably safe, but you never know when something could happen.
 You need to be covered in case you have an accident or become a victim to theft.

 We recommend World Nomads insurance for travel.
 Travel insurance helps you recover your expenses and continue to enjoy your trip.